NapthaAI/docs/docs/NapthaStorage/0-overview.md

 # Storage Provider

-Naptha Modules often need to store and retreive data locally with the Naptha Nodes that they are running on, and do so via the Naptha Storage API.
-The advantage of using Naptha Storage is that the data is local and private.
+Naptha Modules often need to store and retrieve data locally on their Naptha Nodes.
+This can be done via the Naptha Storage API, which provides a secure way to store and manage data locally and privately.

 ## Core Features